micmejia/bible-dump/NKJV/Jeremiah/Jer 49.md

 Behold, He shall come up and fly like the eagle, And spread His wings over Bozrah; The heart of the mighty men of Edom in that day shall be Like the heart of a woman in birth pangs. ## Judgment on Damascus

 ###### 23
 Against Damascus.
 "Hamath and Arpad are shamed, For they have heard bad news.
-They are fainthearted; _There is_ [^i]trouble on the sea; It cannot be quiet.
+They are fainthearted; _There is_ trouble on the sea; It cannot be quiet.

 ###### 24
-Damascus has grown feeble; She turns to flee, And fear has seized _her._ Anguish and sorrows have taken her like a woman in [^j]labor.
+Damascus has grown feeble; She turns to flee, And fear has seized _her._ Anguish and sorrows have taken her like a woman in labor.

 ###### 25
 Why is the city of praise not deserted, the city of My joy?